 I know I sound like a broken record, and have inaccurately predicted this about 16 times in the past 2 months, but this time I think the warmer (ish) weather is here to stay.
-That said, when Ben and I got married on April 5, 2008 there was a freak snow storm 3 days beforehand, so I can’t rule out another one, but luckily we were back up in the 60s by the time we exchanged vows.
+That said, when Ben and I got married on April 5, 2008 there was a freak snow storm 3 days beforehand, so who really knows.

 Anyway, if the weather holds up over the next couple of weeks I’m thinking about breaking out the grill for the season.
 Next week we’ll be in Charleston, but the week after that – STEAKS.
 Or something.
-I just need a dish with that flame-kissed flavor.
-Sizzling, and slightly charred.
-You know the taste.
+Ugh, I just need a dish with that flame-kissed flavor.
+Sizzling, and slightly charred – you know what I’m talking about!

-The thought of grilling season quickly approaching has me thinking about picnic and BBQs recipes, so I whipped up a great little side dish you can take with you to any get together this spring or summer – Mediterranean Orzo Salad.
+The thought of grilling season has me dreaming of picnic and BBQs recipes, so I whipped up this awesome little side dish to serve at any spring or summer get together – Mediterranean Orzo Salad.

-This simple, orzo-based side dish is packed with fresh and zesty flavors including tomatoes, kalamata olives, feta cheese, capers, and fresh parsley, tossed in a zingy Lemon Dressing, and is great warm or cold.
+This simple, orzo-based side dish is packed with the fresh and zesty flavors of tomatoes, kalamata olives, feta cheese, capers, fresh parsley, and a zingy Lemon Dressing, plus it’s great warm or cold.